 Twenty years ago, when I put my life’s focus back on nature, as it had been for my first 17 years, I started looking for our butterflies, as had been my focus in my elementary school years.
 A shortage of butterflies in the Seattle area led me to look at what it was the populations of any of their habitat plants, that had disappeared or become rare here, needed to recover.

 At one point, I found that the mosses were a critical habitat element to the Evergreen Violets one of the host plants used by the caterpillars of a couple of the lost, local Fritillary butterflies.
-As I expanded my focus from butterfly population recovery to the recovery of all populations of all local species that had disappeared or become rare, I noticed that our unique, local Long-tailed Wild Ginger – Asarum caudatum, that had apparently disappeared from Seattle, was growing, where I had found the nearest remaining population, in an unusually thick bed of Badge Moss – Plagiomnium insigne.
-The message was coming to me that a key element of the preferred habitat of many of our rarer local species was a good moss bed to grow in.
+As I expanded my focus from butterfly population recovery to the recovery of all populations of all local species that had disappeared or become rare here, I noticed that our unique, local Long-tailed Wild Ginger – Asarum caudatum, that had apparently disappeared from Seattle, was growing in the thickest bed of Badge Moss – Plagiomnium insigne I had ever seen, just beyond the city limits.
+The message was coming to me that a key element of the preferred habitat of many of our rarer local species was a good bed of moss to grow in.

 I was then thinking about the fact that the mycorrhizal fungi are delivering water and nutrients to the plants, and are essential to them, so that too much disturbance of the soil would mean a disturbance of the fungus layer, but that a solid moss carpet would be an indicator that the soil had not been disturbed for a good while, and as mosses are sponges that hold water, that they may help keep the fungi under them moist.
 Here, in another way, a healthy moss carpet was both an indicator, and a key part, of a healthy community of plants and fungi above and below them.